informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 Although it is convenient to declare type aliases, it is not mandatory.
 Protocol authors should decide together with their audience, whether they prefer minimal type definitions, or they like abundance of types.
-Quint replaces type aliases with the types in the right-hand sides of `type`.
-For example, it does not distinguish between different kinds of "integers", when they refferred to via different type aliases.
+Quint replaces type aliases with the types on the right-hand sides of `type`.
+For example, it does not distinguish between different kinds of "integers", when they are referred to via different type aliases.

 ## 4. Declare pure functions